-It’s April, which means that the majority of leading programs will be hosting business school welcome weekends for those candidates that they have admitted during their first two admissions rounds.
+In the spring months, many MBA programs host business school welcome weekends for candidates who they’ve admitted during their first two admissions rounds.
 These “sell” weekends are very important for the schools as part of their push to encourage those that they have admitted to enroll.
 They know that many of their admitted students have options to go elsewhere, or are now considering the financial aspects of the program and concerned as to whether it is an economically viable option.

-If you were fortunate enough to gain admissions to an elite MBA program, this post is for you.
-We explain the importance of attending these events and what you should want to learn.
+If you were fortunate enough to gain admissions to an elite MBA program, this tip is for you.
+Read on for our perspective on why you should absolutely attend these events, and what you should make a point of learning.

 Attendance Is Strongly Recommended – Even If You Have Already Committed